DefaultMilan00/ProjectForDeisgnPatterns/README.md

 # ProjectForDeisgnPatterns
-This project is for my university, the task is to simulate a gym and use Deisgn Patterns for structure
+This project is for my university, the task is to simulate a gym and use Deisgn Patterns.